 NOTE: eNodeB is typically collocated with the ground station and not explicitly mentioned here, core network typically stands for 3GPP core network and IMS core network.

 When the GEO satellite operates in a transparent payload, the voice packets are transmitted to the ground before transmitted to the other UE, even if both UEs are connected to the same GEO satellite.
+In this case, the communication between UE1 and UE2 may use ULBC in a transcoder-free operation.

 4.3.2 Extracted technical assumptions and open questions